Ginkgo Bioworks Holdings Inc. (DNA) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Ginkgo Bioworks Holdings Inc. (DNA) is $4.93, which is $3.16 above the current market price.
-The public float for DNA is 573.64M and currently, short sellers hold a 21.53% of that float.
-On February 17, 2023, DNA’s average trading volume was 22.07M shares.
+The average price point forecasted by analysts for Ginkgo Bioworks Holdings Inc. (DNA) is $4.93, which is $3.18 above the current market price.
+The public float for DNA is 877.39M, and currently, short sellers hold a 14.08% ratio of that floaft.
+The average trading volume of DNA on February 21, 2023 was 21.75M shares.

-Evaluating the Ups and Downs of Ginkgo Bioworks Holdings Inc.’s (DNA) Stock
+Trading Update: Ginkgo Bioworks Holdings Inc. (DNA) Stock Endures 8.42% Monthly Volatility

-DNA’s stock has seen a 0.57% increase for the week, with a -3.83% drop in the past month and a -34.08% fall in the past quarter.
-The volatility ratio for the week is 6.89%, and the volatility levels for the past 30 days are at 8.52% for Ginkgo Bioworks Holdings Inc. The simple moving average for the last 20 days is -4.84% for DNA stock, with a simple moving average of -30.75% for the last 200 days.
+DNA stock saw an increase of 0.58% in the past week, with a monthly gain of 4.19% and a quarterly increase of -25.00%.
+The volatility ratio for the week is 7.51%, and the volatility levels for the last 30 days are 8.42% for Ginkgo Bioworks Holdings Inc. (DNA).
+The simple moving average for the last 20 days is -6.15% for DNA stock, with a simple moving average of -31.35% for the last 200 days.

 Analysts’ Opinion of DNA